tatomyr/json-x-type/README.md

 }
 ```

-The result is an object that includes all of the properties of all the items:
+The result is an object that includes all properties from every member:

 ```json
 {